mahdi-shafiei/STAT-4830/section/1/notes.md

 $$
 there are two global minimizers ($x=-1$ and $x=1$), and the curvature depends on where you are.
 A fixed step size can behave differently depending on initialization.

 We can still run the same tuning sweep, but we must interpret it carefully: we are measuring “time-to-reach a minimizer” from a fixed starting point.
+To make the sweep informative, we start at $x_0=2$; for larger initializations the successful step-size range can shrink.

+Here we sweep a wider range of step sizes; runs that do not reach the target within the cap show up at the max-iteration ceiling.

 ![Step size sweep on the double well](figures/stepsize_sweep_doublewell.png) *Figure 1.7: The best fixed step size depends on the objective and the initialization.
 For nonconvex problems, sweeping hyperparameters is often the pragmatic baseline.*